Financial Stability Report 2020: vulnerabilities and risksRead the report (web edition)

 - Financial Stability Report

-Financial stability 2020 - the report in brief
+Financial Stability Report 2020 - in brief

 Support measures have helped to dampen the consequences of the pandemic

 The Norwegian financial system has weathered the Covid-19 pandemic well.
 Government support measures have dampened the economic impact.
 Norges Bank implemented extraordinary measures to support well-functioning markets.

 Uncertainty about the outlook is high

 New shocks may occur, both in Norway and globally.
 A banking sector that remains robust contributes to resilience.
 Overall, the financial stability outlook is somewhat weakened.

 Vulnerabilities from debt and property prices not substantially changed